 The estate manager will assemble all of the deceased’s assets (the estate), pay off any outstanding debts attached to the estate, and dispense the remainder of the estate among the heirs.
 According to section 97 of Israeli Succession Law, the estate manager is entitled to do “all that is needed to fulfill his duty” [all translations in this article are unofficial], apart from certain actions which require special permission by a court.
 The expenses incurred during this process are placed on the estate itself, including the estate manager’s salary.

 It is important to note that these debts and expenses take precedence over the heirs’ right to the estate in Israel.
-Thus, if the estate has been distributed before all known debts have been paid, all heirs will be responsible for those debts in their entirety. before the probate order and distribution of the estate in Israel, heirs are not responsible for debts beyond the property of the estate itself according to the Israeli law.
+Thus, if the estate has been distributed before all known debts have been paid, all heirs will be responsible for those debts in their entirety. before the probate order and distribution of the estate in Israel, heirs are not responsible for debts beyond the property of the estate itself according to the Israeli inheritance law.

 An estate manager will take the following actions, among others, upon assuming his/her role: